-Radford University is vulnerable to a variety of hazards such as hurricanes, winter storms, tornadoes, flooding, hazardous materials incidents, resource shortages and terrorism.
-To respond effectively to any emergency of a size or complexity beyond routine response systems, it is critical that all University staff, City of Radford public officials, departments and agencies, non-governmental emergency organizations, students, and the public understand their roles and responsibilities.
-These non-routine responsibilities begin as the incident is recognized and response ensues, and become particularly important as command organizes beyond the initial reactive phase of first responders.
+Radford University is vulnerable to a variety of hazards such as flash flooding, river flooding, hurricanes, winter storms, tornadoes, hazardous materials transportation incident (rail and vehicular), resource shortages, infectious disease, and terrorism.
+The University is also vulnerable to technological incidents such as power outages and human-caused hazards such as a cyber-attack.
+To respond effectively to any emergency of a size or complexity beyond routine response systems, it is critical that all Radford University faculty, staff, and students; City of Radford public officials; regional, city; and state departments and agencies; and non-governmental emergency organizations understand their roles and responsibilities.
+These non-routine responsibilities begin as the incident is recognized and response ensues.
+These responsibilities become particularly important as command organizes beyond the initial reactive phase of first responders.

 To address these hazards, Radford University developed this Crisis and Emergency Management Plan (CEMP), formerly known as the Emergency Operation Plan.
 The CEMP provides the University with flexible, scalable, “all-hazards” guidance, which is applicable to all phases of emergency management.
 The CEMP is compatible with the National Response Framework and provides the structure for coordinating with local jurisdictions and external emergency response agencies.